theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

      $ qstat

 Jobs are constrained by the resources that are requested.
 In the previous example, it is terminated after 5 minutes or if a command within the session consumes more than 100GB of memory.

 The job (and the session) can also be terminated by running the command below.

      $ qdel

 NCI GADI - How to start a batch job
 -------------------------------------------
 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
-This section contains information about how to create and submit a batch job on Wolfpack.
+This section contains information about how to create and submit a batch job on GADI.

-You must now edit your bad-reads-script.sh to have the same format as below.
+You must now edit your `bad-reads-script.sh` to have the same format as below.

     #!/bin/bash
     grep -B1 -A2 -h NNNNNNNNNN *.fastq | grep -v '^--'